The Hong Kong Mortgage Corporation Limited

 Death benefits of life insurance policy

-Policy reverse mortgage is a loan arrangement and interest is charged by the lenders on the outstanding loan amount (including interest) on a compound basis.
+Policy reverse mortgage is a loan arrangement and interest is charged by the lender on the outstanding loan amount (including interest) on a compound basis.

 Mortgage insurance premium

-The mortgage insurance premium is divided into two parts and the amount payable by the borrower will be debited to the outstanding loan amount:
+The mortgage insurance premium is divided into two parts and the amount payable by the borrower will be posted to the outstanding loan amount:

-(1) Upfront Mortgage Insurance Premium is 1% of the specified policy value, payable by 5 annual instalments starting from the 1st until the 5th anniversary.
+(i) Upfront Mortgage Insurance Premium is 1% of the specified policy value, payable by 5 annual instalments on the 1st, 13th, 25th, 37th and 49th monthly payout dates respectively.
 Each annual instalment is calculated at 0.2% of the specified policy value under the policy reverse mortgage loan.

 Other fees and expenses

-The borrower will be responsible for the fees and expenses charged by the insurance company of his life insurance policy, if any, for any necessary arrangement relating to the assignment of his life insurance policy.
+The borrower may need to pay for the fees and expenses charged by the insurance company of his life insurance policy, if any, for any necessary arrangement relating to the assignment of his life insurance policy.

 General Application Flow